Tanzania's parliament votes to dismiss ministers after graft report

-DAR ES SALAAM, Nov 29 (Reuters) - Tanzania’s parliament voted on Saturday to dismiss senior officials, including the attorney general, the energy minister and several other members of cabinet, after a report on corruption in the energy sector.
+DAR ES SALAAM (Reuters) - Tanzania’s parliament voted on Saturday to dismiss senior officials, including the attorney general, the energy minister and several other members of cabinet, after a report on corruption in the energy sector.

-The report - requested by opposition lawmakers - said senior government officials fraudulently authorised the transfer of at least $122 million of public funds to a private company.
+The report - requested by opposition lawmakers - said senior government officials fraudulently authorized the transfer of at least $122 million of public funds to a private company.

 International donors said last month they will only pay outstanding pledges to what is one of Africa’s biggest per capita aid recipients if the findings of the report were published and action taken.